 The gynecologist will make a small incision in your abdomen, from 1 to 1.5 cm, which allows him to pass the medical instruments into your body, and then perform the surgery.

 First, he will insert a fine tube to inflate your belly with CO2, allowing him to see your organs clearly, and treat them properly.
 Then he inserts a laparoscope with a camera connected to a tv screen in front of him, which makes it easier for him to monitor and perform the operation.

 If the surgeon needs to remove certain organs, he might make additional incisions to insert the needed instruments, and guide them through the laparoscope to achieve the surgery.

-Once done, the gynaecologist will make sure to let out the CO2 from your abdomen, and close the small cuts with medical stitches or clips.
+Once done, the gynecologist will make sure to let out the CO2 from your abdomen, and close the small cuts with medical stitches or clips.

 What to expect after the gynae laparoscopy?

-After the surgery, as you get recovered from the anesthetic, you might feel disorientated or sick.
+As you recover from the anesthetic after surgery, you might feel disorientated or sick.
 Nurses will look after you until you are completely awake and able to eat and drink normally.

 If everything went well, your doctor may give you permission to leave the hospital the same day, or the following day.
 He will set up a follow-up appointment to remove the stitches and check on your recovery.

 As you might feel some pain and discomfort, your doctor will prescribe painkilling medication to help relieve the pain.
 Due to the gas used to inflate your abdomen during the surgery, you might experience bloating and cramping.

 To recover fast, you need to rest as much as you can, and follow your doctor instructions, while taking these steps: